dxw/playbook/_includes/sections/our-professions/development.md

    Use straightforward language, even when you’re dealing with complex technical issues.
 Prefer to write it down over speaking it out, to ensure a lasting record.

+   Becoming stuck when solving problems for long periods of time can be frustrating and unproductive.
+We invite each other to ask for our help when these situations happen as a second pair of eyes with a fresh perspective often unlocks a problem relatively quickly.

+   Code written by teams sprinting on client work is represented in Trello (or similar) and when on support we use Zendesk tickets.
+Tracking our work help us to:

+   - visualise our progress
+   - document and share progress with clients and stakeholders
+   - be confident what we should be working on
+   - react to blockers and bottlenecks
+   - see what each other is responsible for and opportunities to help or avoid duplicating effort
+   - reference commits back to their original user needs

 1. **Be humble, supportive and open minded**